Family calls for answers at protest for man who died after arrest by Winnipeg police | CBC News

 Cheyanne Pruden said her cousin's sudden death has shocked the family.

-"This wasn't supposed to happen," Pruden said at the protest.
+"This wasn't supposed to happen," Pruden told CBC News at the protest.
 "I want the truth, that's why we're here."

-Erica said Sean had some prior run-ins with law enforcement, but he didn't deserve to die.

-Felix Thompson said he last saw his older brother Sean about 24 hours before he died.
+Felix Thompson said he last saw his older brother about 24 hours before he died.

 "He told me that he loved me," Felix said through tears.
 "I never knew that was the last time I'd see my big brother."